Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/README.md

 # Intended usage:

 Background is the standard 8x8 checkered board and graphics for pieces.
 There will be a prompt for the input of algebraic chess notation to move the pieces, with a running record of the moves made during the game.
 The main purpose of the game is to be fun and easily used.
+Click on a piece to see its possible moves, including pawn captures and castling.
+Pawns promote to Queens and the game ends in either a checkmate or stalemate.
+There is also a running log of previously made moves on the side.